 These days it is very normal for the head coach of your child’s hockey team to be a Parent/Coach.
-I will say majority of the time these coaches that are parents provides a great experience for their child and team.
+I will say the majority of the time these coaches that are parents provide a great experience for their child and team.
 However, there are times being a parent in charge of a team can have potential challenges that will eventually materialize.

 Let us cut to the chase… The most obvious concern is that the coach’s child will get more playing time or preferential treatment.
 Newsflash, it can sometimes work the other way too.
 For example, there will be times that the coach’s child may get less playing time or first to be benched for missing tasks to avoid any potential allegations of partiality.
 Parent Coaches must deal with the impact of these decisions on how their child, his/her teammates and parents understand them.

 We also have to look at the other side of this dynamic as well.
 Being the child of the coach can sometimes add stress too.
 The higher expectation, being harshly criticized in front of his/her teammates and/or the unwelcome comments by the parents.
 This had led the way for many coach’s children to choose not to play hockey anymore or any other sports, which is not fair.